Pearson-Higher-Ed/design/c/progress-bar/v1.0.0-beta.7/index.md

 # Overview information for the component
 tagline: |
-  Graphical control element used to visualize the progression of an operation such as course copy, course setup or assignment creation.
+  Graphical control element used to visualize the progression of an operation such as course copy, course setup, or assignment creation.
 description:
 features:
   - Complete vs Incomplete Status